The following Banking & Finance guidance note provides comprehensive and up to date legal information covering:

 explains how UK legislation will be impacted by Brexit and the approach being taken to ‘on-shoring’ financial services legislation

-explains the preparations as regards financial services both in the event of a deal and no deal
+explains the preparations for Brexit as regards financial services

 explains Brexit related issues of general applicability to finance transactions, including passporting, security and data transfer